Eckart Preu: Emigration to the United States

-As a guest conductor, he has appeared with the Jerusalem Symphony, the Pecs Philharmonic (Hungary), and in Germany with the Jenaer Philharmonie, the Hallesche Philharmonie, the Thüringer Kammerorchester, and the Landessinfonieorchester Gotha.
-Eckart Preu performed at Carnegie Hall in May 1999 and January 2008, and at the Sorbonne in Paris.
+As a guest conductor, he has appeared with the Jerusalem Symphony, Hungary's Pecs Philharmonic and in Germany with the Jenaer Philharmonie, the Hallesche Philharmonie, the Thüringer Kammerorchester and the Landessinfonieorchester Gotha.

+Preu performed at Carnegie Hall in May 1999 and January 2008, and at the Sorbonne in Paris.
 His concerts have been aired by WPKT Stamford, KPBX Spokane, WCVE Richmond, and Jerusalem Radio.
 He has collaborated with internationally renowned soloists like Richard Stoltzman, Horacio Gutierrez, Vladimir Feltsman, Jean-Philippe Collard, Leila Josefowicz and Sarah Chang.